Paragonah in Iron County, Utah — The American Mountains (Southwest)

 The Tithing Lot and Relief Society Hall

-Tithing Lot - Pioneer William Robb Jr. built a rock house, consisting of two rooms with a cellar, diagonally across the street from this location.
-It was later sold to the Church of Jesus Christ of Latter-day Saints and became a Tithing Office about 1890.
-In addition to the collection of tithes and offerings, the building was used for Thursday night prayer meetings and the monthly Thursday Fast Day meeting.
-Two granaries were built on the lot to store grain turned in as tithing.
-A large barn, a cattle corral, a large set of scales and a stationary hay bailer were added to the lot.
 Relief Society Hall - On this corner once stood the Relief Society Hall which had been constructed in 1869 in another part of town and later moved here.
 The first Relief Society president Eliza A. Barton.
 Due to crowded conditions in the Old White Church, which was used for school, students used the Relief Society Hall for the first five grades.
 This building was later sold and moved.

 Erected 1994 by Betsy Topham Camp, Daughters of Utah Pioneers.
 (Marker Number 475.)

-marker is listed in this topic list: Churches & Religion.
+Topics and series.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 In addition, it is included in the Daughters of Utah Pioneers series list.
 A significant historical year for this entry is 1890.

 Location.
 37° 53.173′ N, 112° 46.515′ W. Marker is in Paragonah, Utah, in Iron County.
-Marker is at the intersection of Main Street and Center Street, on the right when traveling south on Main Street.
+It is at the intersection of Main Street and Center Street, on the right when traveling south on Main Street.
 Marker is on the northwest corner.
 Touch for map.
 Marker is in this post office area: Paragonah UT 84760, United States of America.
 Touch for directions.